OpenAgentsInc/v2/docs/chat-refactor.md

 ## Next Actions

-1. Thoroughly test the chat functionality to ensure it works correctly with the refactored code
-2. Complete Step 4: Testing and Verification
+1. Complete Step 4: Testing and Verification
+2. Address any issues found during testing
 3. Proceed with Step 5: Code Cleanup and Documentation
 4. Update any remaining files that may be affected by the refactor (if any are found during testing)
+5. Final review of the refactored code and documentation